FelixHenninger/lab.js/docs/tutorial/functional.rst

 There are several parts to this **function definition**.
-The final, and largest part, located within the curly braces, delimits the **block** of code that contains the function's inner workings, and that is run when the function is called.
+The final, and largest part, located within the curly braces, delimits the **block** of code that contains the function's inner workings, the recipe that is run when the function is called.
 In this case, all our function does is call another function in turn, writing a greeting on the console.
 You might recognize this block structure from other elements of programs, for example ``if`` statements, where blocks of code are run only if a certain condition is met, or loops, where blocks of code are run repeatedly.
 This block of code is preceded by the ``function`` keyword, which marks it as a function.
-The very first part represents the assignment of the function to the ``greet_felix`` variable, allowing us to retrieve the function at some later point.
+The very first part represents the assignment of the function to the ``greetFelix`` variable, allowing us to retrieve the function at some later point.

-If you now call the function using ``greet_felix()`` (typed in the console or as a line within a larger script), the code contained in the function block will be executed, and the greeting will be shown.
+If you now call the function using ``greetFelix()`` (typed in the console or as a line within a larger script), the code contained in the function block will be executed, and the greeting will be shown.

 Using return values
 ^^^^^^^^^^^^^^^^^^^